-The Crosby Community Club is an organization supporting Seabeck, Green Mountain, Lake Symington, Lake Tahuyeh, Wildcat Lake, and surrounding areas of central Kitsap County, Washington.
+The Crosby Community Center is a 501c4 nonprofit organization supporting Seabeck, Green Mountain, Lake Symington, Lake Tahuyeh, Wildcat Lake, and surrounding areas of central Kitsap County, Washington.
 Our club is located in Seabeck WA in an area called Crosby.
 Historically, a post office called Crosby was in operation between 1891 and 1918.
 The community's name (and our community club) is a transfer from Crosby, England.

-The Crosby Community Club is one of the oldest community clubs in Washington State.
+The Crosby Community Center is one of the oldest community clubs in Washington State.
 It is over 100 years old!
-The Crosby Community Club was originally named the Crosby Valley Club.
-On December 30, 1911 we created our Agreement to Incorporate and on January 24, 1912 we filed to record in the office of the Secretary of the State.
-It was not until September 9, 1947 that we changed our name to the Crosby Community Club.
+The Crosby Community Center was originally named the Crosby Valley Club.
+The club was created on December 30, 1911.

-Crosby Community Club meetings are held in a building that was once a one room schoolhouse.
+Crosby Community Center meetings are held in a building that was once a one room schoolhouse.
 The club and property provide a backdrop for most club activities.
 The property is also used as a rental venue which helps to defer some of the cost of its maintenance.
-The building is frequently rented out for weddings, bridal showers, family reunions, and other events.
+The building is available for weddings, bridal showers, family reunions, and other events.

-For residents of the area, the Crosby Community Club is an important part of their lives and their family's history.
+For residents of the area, the Crosby Community Center is an important part of their lives and their family's history.
 Our members hope is to preserve the club for future generations to come.

 We welcome you to attend one of our future meetings, activities, or events.